Carin Clegg - Director

 Carin Clegg completed a Bachelor of Science, Nutrition with Honours from the University of Sydney in 2004.
 She has been an Accredited Practising Dietitian and an active member of the Dietitians Association of Australia since 2005.

 Early on in her career Carin worked in Queensland, Tasmania and New South Wales obtaining a good grounding in all medical nutrition therapies in the hospital and community setting.
 Travelling overseas to the United Kingdom she directed her career focus towards paediatrics and allergies.
-Whilst completing the British Dietetic Association Course; Paediatric Dietetics Module 1: Paediatrics in Infancy and Childhood and the Anaphylaxis Campaign’s Health Professional Allergy Management Course she worked in one stop allergy clinics, paediatric hospital wards and in the community where she also conducted fussy eating groups, weaning groups and cooking classes.
+Whilst completing the British Dietetic Association Course; Paediatric Dietetics Module 1: Paediatrics in Infancy and Childhood and the Anaphylaxis Campaign’s Health Professional Allergy Management Course she worked in one stop allergy clinics, paediatric hospital wards and in the community running fussy eating groups, weaning groups and cooking classes.

 Carin understands how hard it is these days to get the right balance in life which is why she completed her fitness training, holding a Cetificate III and IV in Fitness to become a Personal Trainer.

 Carin is a greenie at heart, zipping her way towards a zero waste lifestyle and an active member of the Climate and Health Advocacy NSW facebook group.
 Bright Diets aims to be eco-friendly in as many ways as possible by implementing the 3 R's (Reduce, Reuse, Recycle) as well as advocating for change by being involved in various community groups, running workshops and selling eco-friendly products. .
 Carin believes this way of living is not only better for the planet but builds positive food values and knowledge essential to eating a healthy diet.